-If a body scanner is available, a body scan search should be performed on all inmates/arrestees upon entering the secure booking area of the facility.
+If a body scanner is available, a body scan search should be performed on all persons in custody upon entering the secure booking area of the facility.
 Members (Penal Code § 4030):

-- (a) Within sight of the visual display of a body scanner that is depicting the body during a scan shall be of the same sex as the person being scanned, except for physicians or licensed medical personnel. - (b) Should ask female inmates if they are pregnant prior to a body scan and should not knowingly use a body scanner on a woman who is pregnant.
+(a) Within sight of the visual display of a body scanner that is depicting the body during a scan shall be of the same sex as the person being scanned, except for physicians or licensed medical personnel.